Bill Text: CA AB3284 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-AB 3284, as introduced, Committee on Elections.
+AB 3284, Committee on Elections.
 Elections omnibus bill.

 (1) Existing law requires a county elections official, upon application of a public safety officer, to make confidential that officer’s residence address, telephone number, and email address appearing on the affidavit of registration, as specified.